pawello2222/Appliable/README.md

 # Appliable

-Appliable makes configuring objects easier and more convenient.
+Appliable makes configuring objects easier and more convenient using closures.

 <details>
   <summary>